Hectortilla/game-server/README.md

 - [ ] Proper matchmaking
 - [ ] Implement UDP message order and receive confirmation
-- [ ] Optimize messages length (concatenate props, transform to bytes, etc...)
+- [ ] Optimize messages length (concatenate props, transform to bytes instead of JSON, etc...)
 - [ ] Protobuf
 - [ ] Anything else to fit your videogame, this is a template for all your needs.